Hugh GreenFounder

 The other touchstones of his life being his strong Catholic faith, his devotion to his family and his love for Ireland and New Zealand.

-Hugh died age 80 at his home in Mt Albert, Auckland where he had lived for more than 50 years.
+In 2012 Hugh passed away age 80 at his home in Mt Albert, Auckland where he had lived for more than 50 years.
 His business and philanthropic work continues today through the Hugh Green Group and The Hugh Green Foundation.

 1931